jawira/blog.jawira.com/_posts/2023-02-27-how-to-embed-images-in-twig.md

   files.
 - [KnpSnappyBundle](https://github.com/KnpLabs/KnpSnappyBundle) - To convert
   Twig view to a PDF file.

+I will not explain how to generate PDF files, I assume you already know how to use Twig and KnpSnappyBundle.

 ## Using `assets` to include an image (didn't work)